 Anywhere a band meets to play.
 There is no specific definition, but all venues must follow COVID-secure guidelines.
 This might include community facilities, owned bandrooms, local concert halls etc.

 N.B.
-You may currently only meet in group of up to 6 in private homes and gardens.
+You may currently only meet in group of up to 6 in private homes and gardens in some tiers.

 What difference does it make whether we own our bandroom or venue we are renting?